Beat a National General Total-Loss Lowball in Ohio

-Ohio drivers using Auto ACV against National General recover an average of +$3,260.
-National General typically opens with a Mitchell WorkCenter Total Loss valuation — and that's where the leverage lives.
+Ohio drivers using Auto ACV against National General recover an average of +$5,300.
+National General opens with Mitchell WorkCenter Total Loss at 5–9 days — that first offer is the negotiation anchor, not the ceiling.

 How National General undervalues claims